SeanCooke/CountingSort/README.md

 CountingSort
 ============

-The CountingSort class will sort any integer array in order n time using counting sort.
+The Java class CountingSort class will sort any integer array in order n time using counting sort.